-- 10.8 Ensure that solid waste pits are located at least two hundred (200) meters away from any watercourses, or sensitive habitation that may be found within the Mining Concession.
-The waste sites should be constructed above the ground water table and lined to the floor with an impervious, earthen or other material to prevent leaching to ground water. - 10.9 Burning is prohibited at all time unless otherwise approved by the Environmental Protection Agency. - 10.10 Implement waste control measures to minimise odour and loss of visual aesthetics around the solid waste pit. - 10.11 Construct and maintain new or existing pit latrine(s) in accordance with the Guyana Bureau of Standard (GNBS) Code of Practice for the Design and Construction of Ventilated Improved Pit Latrines.
+- 10.1 Adhere to the provisions of the Environmental Protection (Litter Enforcement) Regulations, 2013. - 10.2 Maintain good sanitary and hygienic practices and the aesthetic quality of your surroundings at all times. - 10.3 Do not dispose waste in or near the waterways (Bonasika River and Essequibo River). - 10.4 Provide covered garbage receptacles at strategic locations, at the project site, which should be emptied, cleaned and maintained. - 10.5 As far as possible, reduce, reuse, recycling and/or compost waste materials. - 10.6 Dispose all solid waste in a solid waste pit. - 10.7 Ensure that solid waste pits are located at least two hundred (200) meters away from any watercourses, or sensitive habitation that may be found within the Mining Concession.
+The waste sites should be constructed above the ground water table and lined to the floor with an impervious, earthen or other material to prevent leaching to ground water. - 10.8 Burning is prohibited at all times unless otherwise approved by the Environmental Protection Agency. - 10.9 Implement waste control measures to minimise odour and loss of visual aesthetics around the solid waste pit. - 10.10 Construct and maintain new or existing pit latrine(s) in accordance with the Guyana Bureau of Standard (GNBS) Code of Practice for the Design and Construction of Ventilated Improved Pit Latrines.